cilium/cilium.io/src/posts/2018-12-03-cni-performance/index.md

   - performance
   - benchmark
 ogImage: ogimage.png
-ogSummary: `This blog post documents the investigation we have done so far of what looked like a performance regression of HTTP/FTP traffic over pure TCP.`
+ogSummary: 'This blog post documents the investigation we have done so far of what looked like a performance regression of HTTP/FTP traffic over pure TCP.'
 ---

 ![Title](ogimage.png)